 Line weight is all about establishing a hierarchy of importance.
 When you look at an outline for a speech, bold type and indentations quickly tell us what the title is and how many main points there are.
 All other details are secondary.
 If you only had 10 seconds to see it, you should be able to quickly glance at a properly structured outline to understand the general idea of the speech.

 Similarly, if a complex drawing has a well defined line weight structure, we should be able to quickly see important things (like how many characters there are) before having to process secondary details (like what the characters are wearing).

 How to do it:

 Think from important to unimportant.
-Important elements (weather large or small) should have thicker lines, while less important shapes and details should have thinner lines.
+Important elements (whether large or small) should have thicker lines, while less important shapes and details should have thinner lines.
 No need to go overboard with the weight variations… just enough to help the viewer distinguish who and what are the important elements in the scene.
 If you only saw the thicker lines you should have a fairly good idea of what the image is about.
 Flip through the three images of the baseball girl to see how major shapes can be established through line weight.

 Not every client drawing you make will need such an obvious weight heirarchy, but when doing tracing exercises, this is a crucial skill to be able to master so that you can control how major forms get digested by the viewer.

 Line quality separates the amateurs from the professionals!
 A seasoned artist will always have confident, beautiful lines that keeps viewers’ attention and makes every piece unique.
 Even if a drawing is accurate, poor line quality can sap the energy from it’s subject matter.